(305) 628-2424, (866) 438-2964

 Backto all posts

-Fabric awnings can be retractable or fixed and are used in commercial and residential locations.
-Regular maintenance, cleaning, and reapplying protective coatings are some of the ways you can protect your investment.
+Fabric awnings can be retractable or fixed/permanent/stationary and are used in commercial and residential locations.
+Regular maintenance, washing, and reapplying protective coatings are some of the ways you can protect your investment.

 This post will address: